Teen Charged With Manslaughter In Classroom Shooting That Killed "Loving, Kind" Classmate

 Michael Jerome Barber, 17, was charged in the shooting at Huffman High School in Birmingham that killed 17-year-old Courtlin Arrington.
 He is being held in lieu of more than $75,000 in bail.

 Authorities initially said the shooting may have been accidental, but have released few details about the investigation.
-However, Camyah Lee, a senior at the high school, told BuzzFeed News that Michael had been robbed earlier in the week and brought the gun to school as a precaution.
-He was showing the gun to Courtlin in class when it discharged, Camyah added.
+However, Tamyah Lee, a senior at the high school, told BuzzFeed News that Michael had been robbed earlier in the week and brought the gun to school as a precaution.
+He was showing the gun to Courtlin in class when it discharged, Lee added.

 Superintendent Lisa Herring said in a press conference Thursday that metal detectors on campus were not in use at the day of the shooting.